About Survey Theming

 All Qualtrics themes are screen-reader accessible and compatible with mobile devices.
 However, here are some other ideas to keep in mind when designing or selecting a theme:

-- Radio buttons and check boxes are often better than flat buttons.
-That’s radio buttons indicate the respondent should only give one answer, while check boxes imply they can choose multiple.
+- The type of answer choice buttons you use can affect how respondents answer your questions.
+There are three types of buttons: radio, check boxes, and flat.
+Radio buttons and check boxes are often better than flat buttons.
+Radio buttons indicate the respondent should only give one answer, while check boxes imply they can choose multiple.
 Flat buttons, however, are the same for both multi and single select questions.
 Differentiating between the two improves the rate that respondents give honest and correct answers.

 - Font size can be adjusted however you want, and it’s important to choose a size and face that is optimal even in mobile environments.